kendalharland/mktree/doc/content/posts/reference.md

 %(content cli-usage)
 ```

-## Concepts

 ### Variables

-Variables may appear anywhere in the source file and must be surrounded by
+Variables are given as command-line arguments and may appear anywhere in the source
-`%(` and `)`.
-Variables are inserted using simple string substitution by a
+file.
+They are surrounded by `%(` and `)` and replaced in the source using string substitution
-preprocessing step before code is interpreted.
-This means that variables are
+during a preprocessing step.
+This happens before the input source is interpreted, meaning
-not part of the mktree grammar.
+variables are not part of the mktree grammar.

+__Example__

-Example:  Given a file `layout.tree` with the following contents:
+Given a file `layout.tree` with the following contents:

 ```
 (file "%(filename)")